phkaeser/wlmaker/doc/ROADMAP.md

   * Move into a separate process.
     * Create keyboard from `keyboard` listener in `wl_keyboard`.
 Update input manager to accept a keymap or use the Config dict. (but: how?)
+    * Make sure a cursor is set.
+    * Move config and theme loading into shared library.
   * Icons are loaded according to `.desktop` specification.
   * Add option to save Dock & Clip state.
     * Document the state file.